Game Programmer

 auto spriteInst = std::make_shared<Tga::Sprite3DInstanceData>();

-spriteInst->mySize = { size, size }; // ← this is the only way
+spriteInst->mySize = { size, size }; // ← only way

 spriteInst->myColor = { 1.f, 1.f, 1.f, 1.f };